Home » Recipes » Main Dish Recipes » Fish and Seafood » Easy Classic Salmon Croquettes

 They were originally made of beef, probably leftovers that needed to be used up.
 As Escoffier’s chefs started to travel throughout the world, they took the recipe with them to other cultures where it was transformed based on local cuisines.
 From the original beef croquette, it branched out into salmon croquettes, fish, chicken, vegetarian, and many other versions.

-So, that old-fashioned, simple salmon croquette that many of us enjoyed in childhood, turns out to be fancy French cooking invented by Escoffier himself.
+So, that old-fashioned, simple salmon croquettes recipe that many of us enjoyed in childhood, turns out to be fancy French cooking invented by Escoffier himself.
 Who knew!?

 • This recipe is pure and simple nostalgia for me.